Solve/Next

 Certified Serious Capital Activator™

 The capability the Intensive develops.
-Four artefacts, the six practices, and the role itself—Value Activator™—ready to run inside your organisation.
+Four artefacts, the six practices, and the role itself—Value Activator™—ready to run inside your organization.

 Then